YuxingLiu/CarND-Path-Planning-Project/writeup.md

 2. The acceleration `a` is updated as a state variable, with consideration of acceleration and jerk limits.
 3. Since the FSM is not always activated, the ego vehicle's `lane`, `s`, `v`, and `a` are reinitialized every sample time by `update()` function.
 4. The positions `s` of ego and non-ego vehicles are compensted for measurement latency at every sample time.
-5. The safety constraints (whether lane change is feasible) are implemented differently, due to the removal of `PLCL` and `PLCR` states.
+5. The safety constraints for lane change are implemented differently, due to the removal of `PLCL` and `PLCR` states.
 6. The distance to ahead vehicle is accounted for in cost functions.

 More details can be found in the following subsections.